Keep Up With McLean!

 By tailoring treatment plans to fit specific needs, the Signature Addiction Recovery Programs help individuals focus not just on their addiction, but on co-occurring psychiatric diagnoses as well.
 Our compassionate treatment teams recognize individual needs and work one on one and in small group settings to help residents take the necessary steps toward conquering alcohol and drug addiction.

 Read one Signature Recovery patient’s story on living a life without alcohol.

 Rocco A. Iannucci, MD, emphasizes the importance of staving off the epidemic of opiate use.

-Catherine Ulrich Milliken, LICSW, highlights Carrie Fisher’s most important role: mental health advocate.
+Catherine Ulrich Milliken, LCSW, highlights Carrie Fisher’s most important role: mental health advocate.

 McLean provides individualized care designed to address the mental, physical, and spiritual components of addictive disorders by integrating proven (empirically supported) treatment models with 12-step and other self-help resources.
 Treatment is provided under the supervision of Harvard Medical School-affiliated clinicians who are experts in substance use disorders and related psychiatric conditions.
 The programs combine intensive individual therapies, small group treatment, and extensive health education with a comprehensive mind and body recovery program that includes yoga, individualized fitness plans, nutrition education, smoking cessation, and expressive art and music therapies.